signag/Hybrid-Car-Consumption-Monitor/docs/setupChargingObserver.md

 | csvFile              | Path to the csv file (Only required if cvsOutput=true)
 | **devices**          | List of devices to be monitored.
 Here only the Fritz!Dect 2x0 used for charging needs to be listed
 | - ain                | Actor Identification Number of the device.
 It is printed on the device and can be shown in the Fritz!Box
 | - location           | Location where the device is located.
+The entry is just for information and can be arbitrarily chosen.
-| - sublocation        | Location detail where the device is located
+| - sublocation        | This needs to be the Vehicle Identification Number (VIN) of the car being charged at this device.
+The VIN also identifies the car in the manufacturers cloud services (VW WE Connect)
 | - **measurements**   | List of measurements to be performed.
 For this purpose, only power is required
 | -- voltage           | Specifies whether voltage shall be measured (true)
 | -- power             | Specifies whether power shall be measured (false)